CTRL API Documentation

 The CTRL API offers several helper functions to work with the configuration:

-ctrl.read_config([filename=’/ctrl_config.json’, reconnect=False])
+ctrl.read_config([file=’/ctrl_config.json’, reconnect=False])

 Load the CTRL configuration file.
 By default, this is loaded from